Krnsand/pp4-restaurants/README.md

 #### Details page

 The details page shows the user the details of ther reservations.
 The restaurant, the date and time, number of guests, as well as their comment if they decided to leave one.
 Here the user can also choose to edit or delete their reservations.
-There are buttons that will tak ethem to the next page, or back to their bookings page if they rather want that.
+There are buttons that will take them to the next page, or back to their bookings page if they rather want that.

 ![details page](static/assets/img/README-img/details.png)

 This page is also only reachable once logged in as it contains sensitive information and no one but the user should be able to access the bookings.
-If someone were to try to access it without being logged in, they will get an error message.
+If someone were to try to access it without being logged in, they would get an error message.

 ![details error message](static/assets/img/README-img/error-remove.png)